temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 }
 ```

-Implement your encryption and compression logic in the `encode` function, and the decryption and decompression logic in the `decode` function in your custom `PayloadCodec`, as shown in the following example.
+Implement your encryption and compression logic in the `Encode` function, and the decryption and decompression logic in the `Decode` function in your custom `PayloadCodec`, as shown in the following example.

 ```go
 // Codec implements converter.PayloadEncoder for snappy compression.